Kiku Sharda

 Raghavendra Amarnath Sharda (born 14 February 1976), better known as Kiku Sharda, is an Indian comedian and actor who mainly works in Hindi television and Hindi films.
-He is best known for his role as Constable Mulayam Singh Gulgule in Sony SAB's comedy series F.I.R..

 He is also known for working in Comedy Nights with Kapil which aired on Colors TV and The Kapil Sharma Show on Sony Entertainment Television, where he played various characters.

-He played the character of Hobo in Hatim, He is best known for his role as Constable Mulayam Singh Gulgule in F.I.R., and Akbar in the comedy show Akbar Birbal.
-He has worked in Comedy Nights with Kapil and The Kapil Sharma Show, playing various characters notably of Palak in the former.
+His other notable characters include Hobo in Hatim, Constable Mulayam Singh Gulgule in F.I.R., and Akbar in the comedy show Akbar Birbal.
 He participated in Nach Baliye 6 in 2013 and Jhalak Dikhhla Jaa 7 in 2014.

 In January 2016, Sharda ran into controversy and was arrested for mimicking Dera Sacha Sauda head Gurmeet Ram Rahim Singh on a television channel in which Kiku dressed as a baba was shown serving liquor and doing lewd dance with girls which insulted the sect chief.

 Early and personal life

-Raghavendra Amarnath Sharda was born on 14 February 1976 in a business family in Jodhpur, Rajasthan.
+Raghavendra Amarnath Sharda was born on 14 February 1976 to a Marwari family in Jodhpur, Rajasthan.
 One of four brothers born to businessman Amarnath Sharda.

 He has been married to Priyanka Sharda since 2002, with whom he has two sons.